 Improve the Image of The Gateway District

 The Gateway district offers visitors a first impression of Southeast Wisconsin.
-People from all over the world land at General Mitchell International Airport.
-The beautification plan offers the vision and guiding principles for landscaping improvements around General Mitchell International Airport.
+People from all over the world land at Milwaukee Mitchell International Airport.
+The beautification plan offers the vision and guiding principles for landscaping improvements around the airport region.

 Not only do the Gateway’s beautification projects create an attractive and welcoming atmosphere, but also invites visitors and the community to invest time and money in local businesses in the area.

-The Gateway to Milwaukee offers a Beautification Grant for businesses located in BID District #40 and BID District #50.
-This grant offers up to 50% of the cost of your project, up to $1,000.
+The Gateway to Milwaukee offers a Beautification Grant for businesses located in BID District #40, This grant offers up to 50% of the cost of your project, up to $1,000.

 If you have questions regarding the application process, please contact us at 414-455-3323 or e-mail at firstname.lastname@example.org